garethlau/floatingfile-cli/README.md

 - [x] Persist code between executions
 - [x] Keep a record of visited, active spaces and allow users to swap between spaces
 - [x] Upload all files in a directory
+- [ ] Sync a local directory with the contents of a space

 ## Installation